Introducing Kili chez nous!

 Grand retour…en montagne is the theme of this hike, which marks the start of cooler weather – perfect for hiking!

-Step into Fall Colours with this 2-day hike that will include a stay at one of the lovely hotels in the Charlevoix region.
+Step into Fall Colours with this hike in the Laurentians.

 November 3rd, Saint Donat, Lanaudière - Montagne Noire (sentier national)